-Although many students will write in Google Docs, some required formatting elements ARE NOT supported in Google Docs, and we cannot accept a Google Doc as a final version.
-Use this opportunity to learn Microsoft Word if you are unfamiliar with the application/
+Although many students will write in Google Docs, there are required formatting elements that ARE NOT supported in Google Docs, and we cannot accept a Google Doc as a final version.
+Use this opportunity to learn Microsoft Word if you are unfamiliar with the application, and please follow the formatting table in Appendix C. Videos outlining formatting and a full formatting guide is available on our website - see Appendix C for links.